dli85/tldr-bot/README.md

 ## Usage

 Run tldr.py to create a new tldr from an existing text source.
-You will be prompted for two inputs.
-The first is the name of the text file that you want to use.
-If you leave this empty, the program use the sample text file isntead (the sample text file contains an article from the New York Times).
-The second input is what you want the output text file should be called.
-If this field is left empty, the program will name the output file "output.txt".
-The program is hardcoded to exclude the bottom 78% percent of sentences from the final summary.
-You can change this value by chaning the hardcoded variable "topPercent" to something else.
+The program will prompt you for the name of a textfile to read from.
+The output will also be a textfile containing the shortened text.

 Run the wikipediaCrawl.py file to gather text from a wikipedia article.
-The file will prompt you for two inputs, a article link and an output name.
-The article link is the link of the wikipedia article that you want to crawl.
+You will need to provide the program with an article link and an output name.
 The output name is the name of the final text file (must end in .txt).
-If one is not provided, the article title will be used instead.
+If one is not provided, the article title will be used as the name.